kachayev/muse/README.md

 (any support is very welcome)

-- [ ] catch & propagate exceptions, provide a simple way to deal with timeouts
+- [ ] catch & propagate exceptions
+- [ ] a simple way to deal with timeouts and other concurrency pitfalls
 - [ ] debuggability with nice visualization for AST & fetching (attaching special meta variables to each AST node during the execution)
-- [ ] clean up code, tests coverage
-- [ ] build node-relations delarative notation on top of low-level API to describe your data
+- [x] build node-relations delarative notation on top of low-level API to describe your data - done with a new [Pull API](https://github.com/kachayev/muse/blob/master/docs/pull.md)
+- [ ] clean up code, generative tests coverage

+Still thinking about:

+- [ ] make `manifold`-first implementation as it's more stable than `core.async` one
+- [ ] move ClojureScript support to a separate library, as it becomes problematic to keep both in sync, due to the difference in the underlying concurrency handling

 ## Known Restrictions